stanford-crfm/levanter/docs/Blog-Post.md

 Levanter also provides a feature for visualizing the probability of each token in a sample of the validation set during training.
 When training large models, it can be difficult to get a sense of how the model is learning.
 This is especially true when training on novel data sets.
-As an example, we have seen issues with early versions of new datasets where the model had suspiciously low loss.
+As an example, we have seen issues with early versions of new data sets where the model had suspiciously low loss.

-The live visualization produces a heatmap of the log probability of each token in a sample of the validation set that is updated periodically during training.
+The visualization produces a heatmap of the log probability of each token in a sample of the validation set that is updated periodically during training.
 Here is an example of the token probability visualization in action on a small, quick training run: